Loading of bitmap image files (BMP files) is natively supported by SDL2. The way to go is as follows (from the flow diagram).

 Obviously the only parameter to be set is the font whose style, outline or hinting you like to know.
 These functions aren’t demonstrated in the sample though.

 Here we are starting to consider some coloring of the text.
-The first color set up in “sdlColor1” of kind PSDL_Color will be the color of the letters.
+The first color set up in “sdlColor1” of kind TSDL_Color will be the color of the letters.
 The second color set up in “sdlColor2” will be the background color of the letters.
-Let’s have a look at the definition of PSDL_Color:
+Let’s have a look at the definition of TSDL_Color:

-And finally a text with the chosen colors has to be created.
+Finally a text, e.g. the famous “Hello World!” with the chosen colors has to be created.
 There are several functions to do so and just one of them is chosen for demonstration how the creation generally works.
 The chosen function is

 It requires four arguments and returns a PSDL_Surface (no PSDL_Texture!), a pointer to a SDL_Surface.
 The first argument is the font you would like to use.
 Next is the actual text.
 The text can be directly written as shown in the example but also could be stored in a variable of type PAnsiChar.